cameronfabbri/Robotalk/README.md

 To use this framework in controlling robots, you will need to implement your own `connect.py`.
-When the threshold for a command has been passed (the classifier 'understood'), the parser will return a triplet containing `[command, label, risk]`.
-This triplet can then be used by your own algorithms to either trigger actions on a robot, or process the command with further Natural Language Processing.
-To use smartTalk, simply edit `server.py` to call your own algorithms based on the classifier's label.
+When the threshold for a command has been passed (the classifier 'understood'), the parser will return a tuple containing `[label, risk]`.
+This tuple can then be used by your own algorithms to either trigger actions on a robot, or process the command with further Natural Language Processing.
+After creating (or using) `connect.py`, edit server.py to call your algorithms for controlling your robot.
+An example has been provided in `server.py` for calling `algorithms.greet`.

 ## Usage outside of robotics